JuricLeo/JuricLeo/README.md

 - 👋 Hi, I’m @JuricLeo
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Development and Cybersecurity
 - 🌱 I’m currently learning Next.js and Laravel
 - 💞️ I’m looking to collaborate on Web Development projects.
 - 📫 How to reach me: ljurickc@gmail.com